Author’s Journey – Embedded Platforms

 The figure above shows the most important platforms & targets I have worked with over the years.

 Hardware Platforms, Operating Systems and Languages are chosen and color coded.
+There’s a horizontal lane for hosts, targets and DSP targets – and “teaching” on top.

 The thesis and the PDP11 stuff both were pre-studies, the rest made it into real products sold.
 The Production Control job was an extra-thing, very different from designing COTS (Commercial Of-The-Shelf) boxes, which is the type of products I normally work with.